 where e is the estimated probability of the base call being wrong.

-As shown below, a quality score of 20 represents an error rate of 1 in 100, with a corresponding call accuracy of 99%.
+A quality score of 20 (Q20) represents an error rate of 1 in 100 (meaning every 100 bp sequencing read may contain an error), with a corresponding call accuracy of 99%.

 |Quality Score||Probability of Incorrect Base Call||Inferred Base Call Accuracy|

 Illumina sequencing chemistry delivers high accuracy, with a vast majority of bases scoring Q30 and above.
 This level of accuracy is ideal for a range of sequencing applications, including clinical research.